 This Nativity advent calendar is made of felt and tells the story of Mary and Joseph’s journey to Bethlehem.
-Free pattern and tutorial.
+The printable pattern and tutorial are included here.

 Guess what I did last night?
 My mom brought over the advent calendar she made years ago and I traced all the pieces to make a pattern for all of you who have asked for it!
 Yay!
 Are you excited?!

 I love it.
 I love that it tells the story of Mary and Joseph going to Bethlehem to be taxed.
 I love pulling out the little plastic baby Jesus on Christmas morning.
 I love the handmade charm.
 And now you can make one for your family too!

 Not only is this advent calendar special to me because I grew up with it, but I recently received an email from the original creator’s daughter.
 What a small world we live in!
 Carol Ann Thompson first made this calendar in 1965 for a church craft night in Rexburg, Idaho.
 Since then the pattern has spread around the country and somehow my mother ended up making one too.
 Thank you, Carol, for a beautiful calendar!
 I am honored to share the pattern here to continue the tradition of beloved craft ideas being passed from one creative woman to another.

 - Pattern pieces (download below)

 - One 19″x46″ piece of cream-colored felt for the background